gospodima/Extended-SimGNN/README.md

 extended with Graph Isomorphism Operator from the [“How Powerful are Graph Neural Networks?”](https://arxiv.org/abs/1810.00826) paper and Differentiable Pooling Operator from from the ["Hierarchical Graph Representation Learning with Differentiable Pooling"](https://arxiv.org/abs/1806.08804) paper.

 This implementation was written and used to conduct experiments for my bachelor thesis "Approximating the Graph Edit Distance via Deep Learning" at the Technical University of Dortmund.
+The code in this repository can be changed and updated.
+The original code that was attached to my thesis can be viewed in the [initial commit](https://github.com/gospodima/Extended-SimGNN/tree/f7f10f032a7a78eac3f609790e50e7627b1de322).

-The project structure is based on the PyTorch implementation [[benedekrozemberczki/SimGNN]](https://github.com/benedekrozemberczki/SimGNN).
+The project structure is based on the PyTorch implementation [[benedekrozemberczki/SimGNN]](https://github.com/benedekrozemberczki/SimGNN) (repo was deleted).
 A reference Tensorflow implementation is accessible [[here]](https://github.com/yunshengb/SimGNN).